C COMPILER DRIVER PACKAGE TUTORIAL

 This creates a basic C function.

-This compiles the code into a library.
+This compiles the code into an executable.

 More information on options and settings is found in the section on Configuring the Compilation.